 Break a sweat on the dance floor, chat with bartenders at the bar counters, or go al fresco and enjoy your drink by the river beneath the moon and stars.

-Chupitos Shots Bar is a favorite starting point for a quick shot before heading to other bars.
-Select one or two from the dizzying 130 shots that range from the mild to the life-threatening!
+- Chupitos Shots Bar is a favorite starting point for a quick shot before heading to other bars.
+Select one or two from the dizzying 130 shots that range from mild to life-threatening!

-Singapore’s Chinatown is a delightful mix of old and new at the city’s central area.
+Singapore’s Chinatown is a delightful mix of old and new in the city’s central area.

 It is a gold mine of Chinese heritage and culture with its old temples, historic shophouses, and traditional wet markets.
 Family-run stores and teahouses can also be found here, giving visitors a glimpse of the old Chinatown.